Fedora Setup

 This guide requires typing terminal commands.
 To type them, start the Terminal application, which opens a window that has a command prompt.

-To open the Terminal, simply press the Windows/Meta key to bring up the Activities view, and start typing "term" in the search box.
+To open the Terminal, simply press the Windows/Super key to bring up the Start Menu (KDE) or the Activities view (GNOME), and start typing "term" in the search box.
 Click on the search result.

 Commands that have sudo in front are administrator commands, and may require you to type in your password.